 #12 | Star Wars: Dark Side Rising (2019)

 Star Wars: Dark Side Rising makes the list of the best Star Wars board games because it is an incredibly well executed co-operative card and dice game inspired by the events leading up to and through Star Wars: A New Hope.
 This game CANNOT be sold in North America so you need to get a second hand version from Europe or Africa if you want to play.
 Doesn’t change that it is a solid option.

 Players must work together to recruit rebels and prevent the construction of the ultimate weapon, the original Death Star.
 You must choose to lead cells specializing in Intelligence, Leadership, Support or Tactical.
 The player boards depict the Base of Operations and team leader (starting character asset) for each player.
 Players must coordinate efforts to recruit iconic characters, and ultimately tip the great war effort in their favor.
 For 2 – 4 players, games run about 45 minutes.

-FOR MORE: Buy Star Wars Dark Side Rising
+FOR MORE: Buy Star Wars Dark Side Rising on Amazon

 #11 | Star Wars: Legion (2018)

 Star Wars: Legion makes the list of the best Star Wars board games because you can seize your chance to get your boots on the ground and lead your troops to victory in this miniatures game of thrilling infantry battles in the Star Wars universe.
 This is all about strategic miniatures battle and it is done very well.

 Enter the ground battles of the Galactic Civil War as the commander of a unique army of miniatures filled with troopers, powerful ground or repulsor vehicles, and iconic characters.
 While innovative mechanics for command and control simulate the fog of war and the chaos of battle, the game’s unpainted, easily assembled minis give you a canvas to create the Star Wars army you’ve always wanted to lead into battle.
 For 2 players, games go for about 1 – 2 hours.